 If your music is muddy, dull, thin, or harsh, Compare EQ will give you the cold, hard truth.
 Few things are more useful in audio production than a second set of well-trained ears and EXPOSE 2 gives you just that.

-Best of all, EXPOSE 2 enables you to compare the EQ balance or stereo, mid, or side channels.
+Best of all, EXPOSE 2 enables you to compare the EQ balance of stereo, mid, or side channels.
 This will help you ensure a wide mix with a rock-solid center — the hallmarks of a pro-level mix or master.

-Level the Playing Field with Loudness Match
+Level the Playing Field with 'Loudness Match'

-That said, if you hover your mouse over the Loudness Match button, you can adjust the playback loudness to a different level.
+If you hover your mouse over the Loudness Match button, you can adjust the playback loudness to a different level.

 Integrated will adjust the overall gain of an entire track to the specified level.
 This setting works well if you’re working with different versions of the same song, or if you want to hear how your music will sound after a streaming service normalizes it.